jfvasconez/accept-a-card-payment/ReadMe.md

     Your `STRIPE_PUBLISHABLE_KEY` and `STRIPE_SECRET_KEY` can be found at https://dashboard.stripe.com/test/apikeys.

-    Rename the file to `.env` when you're done.
+    If you were making your changes within `sample_env.txt`, rename it `.env` when you're done.

     Optional: `STATIC_DIR` can be left unchanged unless you move files around within the sample code.
 2. Open a new terminal window and navigate to `accept-a-card-payment/server`.
 Run `npm install`